kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

   - Debian/Ubuntu: installs to `conf-available` if missing, leaves upgrade flag disabled, ensures AJP/mod_cfml enabled if present.
   - RHEL non‑cPanel and cPanel: ensures `.disabled` exists in `conf.d`, disables active upgrade flag if present, ensures AJP/mod_cfml enabled.
 - `configure-sites.sh` warns if AJP proxying is not detected in the global Apache configuration.
+- `configure-sites.sh` also scans global Apache config for existing AJP/mod_cfml directives (ProxyPass/Match/Reverse ajp://, LoadModule mod_cfml, ModCFML_SharedKey) and warns if duplicates are found outside the managed `lucee-ajp-and-mod_cfml.conf`.
+Remove any duplicates to avoid conflicts.
+Commented lines are ignored.
 - `configure-sites.sh` auto-generates `lucee-ajp-and-mod_cfml.conf` in the global Apache directory from the template in `/opt/lucee/sys/upgrade-in-progress/` by parsing Tomcat's `server.xml`.
 Override with `TOMCAT_SERVER_XML` env var if needed.
 - `configure-sites.sh` injects per-VirtualHost includes pointing to:
   - `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf`